ADR1993/evolutionary-puzzle-twinship/README.md

-# Data and code for *The Evolutionary Puzzle of Human Twinship*.
+# Data and code for *A Gene-Culture Co-Evolutionary Perspective on the Evolutionary Puzzle of Human Twinship*.

 This repository contains the data and code used to generate the plots and maps in the manuscript *The Evolutionary Puzzle of Human Twinship*.